 Mr. Joy, M. Inst.
-C.E., late of the R.A., writes from the Junior United Service Club thus :--
+C.E., writes from the Junior United Service Club thus :---

 1. Slade sat on my left, facing me, and in such a position that not only his legs and his feet, but his whole body, as well as both hands and arms, were in full view during the whole séance, except when he was avowedly holding the slate under the table, when one hand and fore-arm were concealed.